4 image collage home maintenance exterior

 I am so glad that you found me here and please feel free to connect with me on PinterestInstagram, and Facebook to see what I am working on right now.
 And check out the brand new In Her Garage Etsy shop for other plans or to have a furniture item made especially for you!

-How to Hire Great Contractors!
-Plus: Free Printable Questions You Need to AskHow to Hire Great Contractors and Questions You Need to Ask
+How to Hire Great Contractors and Questions You Need to Ask

 Hiring a great contractor can be a tough task.
 The actual experience can be so paralyzing that some people ultimately give up on their dreams of a renovated space.
 I have a good friend who felt completely overwhelmed by the challenge of hiring a contractor to renovate her master bathroom.
 With media stories of people getting ripped off by bad contractors, I could understand her trepidation.
 Today I want to give you some tips on How to Hire Great Contractors.
-Plus, you can download the printable with the Questions You Need to Ask both the contractor and their references.
+Plus, you can download a printable with the Questions You Need to Ask both the contractor and their references here.

 Recently I’ve been vetting contractors to work on the Saving Etta project.
 I know first hand how difficult and scary it is to hire a stranger to work inside your home.
 When you factor in the amount of money you will be paying this person, it’s enough to lose sleep over the decision.
-Let me break down the steps to hiring a reputable contractor so you can finally have that renovation or addition you’ve always dreamed of.
+Let me break down the steps for hiring a reputable contractor so you can finally have that renovation or addition you’ve always dreamed of.

-How to Find a Contractors:
+How to Find Contractors:

 I am of the belief that you should start with recommendations from people you know or at least people in your circle (neighbors, social groups, or friends.)
-I love using Nextdoor.com to look for referrals for contractors.
+I frequently use Nextdoor.com to look for referrals for contractors.
 (Especially if there are multiple neighbors who used the same contractor and were all pleased with the work.)
 Another reason I like finding contractors through neighbors is because I know the contractor is familiar with renovations on homes that were built around the same time frame as our house.
 This is important, especially if you have an old home.

 If you can’t get any recommendations from neighbors, ask your friends who just had a renovation completed.

 If you’re still striking out, go visit a local kitchen and bath showroom and ask if they have any contractor recommendations.
 Oftentimes, the designer can tell you who they work with.
+You can also hire an interior designer who may have a contractor they work with regularly.

-As a last resort, search for contractors on Google, Facebook, Yelp, Angie’s List, Craig’s List, or the Yellow Pages.
+As a last resort, search for contractors on Google, Facebook, YelpCraig’s List, Nextdoor, or the Yellow Pages.
 It may be daunting to find contractors through this route, but hopefully the rest of this article will help weed out the dishonest and disqualified contractors.

 How to Use the Web to Look for Reviews: